Remote Online Notarization

 MBA’s William Kooper provides an update on the industry's progress in the Remote Online Notarization enactment campaign, and discusses

 Remote Online Notarization, or RON, is the use of audio/visual technology to complete a notarial act when the principal is not in the same physical location as the notary public.
 Getting consistent state laws passed in all 50 states, DC and Puerto Rico is a critical step in moving to a fully digital mortgage experience.
 That is why MBA partnered during 2017 with the American Land Title Association to begin a campaign to create a model bill for introduction and passage in every legislature.
 That campaign has been very successful, and MBA is proud to point out that:

-- MBA continues to work with state partners to advocate for legislation consistent with the MBA-ALTA model.
+- MBA views RIN as a short term solution to address thei issues caused by the pandemic and will continue to work with state partners to advocate for RON legislation consistent with the MBA-ALTA model.